emc-openstack/vnxe-cinder-driver/README.md

 Following are the elements specific to EMC VNXe driver to be configured

-        # storage protocol
+        # Storage protocol
         storage_protocol = iSCSI
-        # storage pool which the backend is going to manage
+        # Storage pool which the backend is going to manage
         storage_pool_names = StoragePool00, StoragePool01
         # Unisphere IP
         san_ip = 192.168.1.58